TWBug/GoldCardHenge/content/application/_index.en.md

 If you need to change information or provide more supporting documents, you have 30-days to do so.
 However, if your documents are only available abroad, you have a 6-months time frame to provide them.
 [Your application will be rejected if you can't uphold the time limit.](https://law.moj.gov.tw/ENG/LawClass/LawAll.aspx?pcode=D0080204)
 {{< /accordion >}}

+## In response to the COVID-19 pandemic

+During the COVID-19 pandemic, the overseas mission may be temporarily closed and unavailable.
+If this happens, you can change the pickup location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).

+Some overseas missions might be temporarily closed or working remotely.
+Please contact their office and see if passport inspections can be accepted via post.

 ## Note: